Less is More: Rethinking Few-Shot Learning and Recurrent Neural Nets: Background

-As mentioned, the entropy rate is more often used for discrete memoryless sources (DMS), yet ``every ergodic source has the AEP'' \citep{Breiman:1953}.
-Note that entropy typicality applies also to continuous random variables with a density $p_U$ replacing the discrete probability $P_U(u^n)$ with the density value $p_U(u^n)$.
+As mentioned, the entropy rate is more often used for discrete memoryless sources (DMS), yet every ergodic source has the AEP \citep{Breiman:1953}.
+Entropy typicality applies also to continuous random variables with a density $p_U$ replacing the discrete probability $P_U(u^n)$ with the density value $p_U(u^n)$.
 The AEP leads to Shannon's source coding theorem stating that the average number of bits required to specify a symbol in a sequence of length $n$, when we consider only the most probable sequences, is $H$.
 And it is the foundation for the known rate-distortion theory and channel capacity.

-The AEP property divides the space of all possible sequences into two sets: the typical set, where the sample entropy is close to the true entropy, and the non-typical set that consists of the other sequences.
-We would like to show that most of our attention should be on the typical sequences, because any property that is true for the typical sequences will then be true with high probability and will determine the average behavior of a large sample.
+The AEP property divides the space of all possible sequences into two sets: the typical set, where the sample empirical entropy is close to the true entropy, and the non-typical set of all other sequences.
+Furthermore, the average behavior of any large sample is determined by the typical sequences properties, because any property that is true for the typical sequences will be then true with high probability \citep{ThomasCover:2006}.
+Consequently, we will show that under certain assumptions, the typical set controls the balance between the empirical risk, the generalization error and the sample complexity, in a general learning framework.
+This result establishes a fundamental resource characterization of the supervised learning framework.